emanuelenencioni/ORB_SLAM3_ROS/README.md

 # ROS wrapper for ORB-SLAM3

 A ROS wrapper for [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
-The main idea is to use the ORB-SLAM3 as a standalone library and interface with it instead of putting everything together.
-For that, you can check out [this package](https://github.com/thien94/orb_slam_3_ros).
+Based on [this package](https://github.com/thien94/orb_slam_3_ros_wrapper).
+This is a modified version of ORB SLAM3, that include a method in the API that return all the MapPoint in the active Map.

 Tested with ORB-SLAM3 V1.0, primarily on Ubuntu 20.04.

-- **Pros**:
-  - Easy to update [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3#orb-slam3) indepedently.
-  - Easy to replace different variants that are not built for ROS.
-- **Cons**:
-  - Dependent on the exposed APIs from ORB-SLAM3.
-  - Development involves more steps (1.
-Make changes in ORB-SLAM3 library -> 2.
-Build ORB-SLAM3 -> 3.
-Change the roswrapper if necessary -> 4.
-Test).
-  - Might break when dependencies or upstream changes.

 # Installation

-General guide: first, install ORB-SLAM3 normally with all of its dependencies (any location is fine).
+General guide: first, install all of ORB SLAM3 dependencies.
 Then, install this package in a ```catkin build``` environment.

 ## 1. ORB-SLAM3